anoshenko/rui/README.md

 | 18    | "blockquote"     | Quote.
 Changes the style of the text                |
 | 19    | "code"           | Program code.
 Changes the style of the text         |

+### "tooltip" property

+The "tooltip" string property (Tooltip constant) specifies the tooltip text.
+Tooltip pops up when hovering the mouse cursor.
+You can use html tags when formatting the tooltip text.

 ### Text properties

 All properties listed in this section are inherited, i.e. the property will apply